 Personally, I believe that one knows instinctively when an accent wall will work.
 The architectural features of the room usually will pinpoint that (i.e. the presence of a “volume” in the space such as a fireplace).
 In most cases though, you do not need an accent wall, unless you want to create a focal point (wallpapers do an excellent job at that) and/or add depth to your design scheme.
 However, there’s always the option of an accent ceiling.

 Make no mistake, that accent ceilings are not about bold and bright hues or extravagant trimmings and finishes, but more of a background feature like a canvas that brings things together.
 It is a bonding feature.
 Think of it this way: a palace with heavy decorations on the walls and a totally bare ceiling.
 It would look odd, wouldn’t it?!
 Likewise, it is odd to have a very heavily decorated room with a totally indifferent white ceiling.
+In other words, your accent features must help in the dialogue between a room’s elements for a cohesive aesthetic.
 That’s why many designers resort to false ceilings with recessed lighting.
 That is a really great way to balance things out.

 The wonderful thing about accent ceilings is that they distribute one’s focus evenly across the entire room thus, highlighting the entire synthesis!
 I truly believe that if a newcomer walks into a room for the first time and is able to pin point one feature in particular, then the synthesis has “failed.”
 Rooms are meant to reflect the whole of our personality and not just a single trait of our characters.
 At the end of the day, it’s the synthesis and its aura that must prevail.
 Marquee pieces should be part of a broad collage, best highlighted in a subtle and eclectic manner rather than in a loud, outspoken way.